berangerthomas/StellaScript/README.md

 - **`block` and `word` modes**: Apply the full chunking and merging pipeline described above to maximize transcription quality through contextual understanding.
 - **`segment` mode**: Uses the original, smaller segments directly from the diarizer to minimize latency, which is essential for real-time subtitle generation.

-This adaptive chunking methodology ensures that each audio fragment sent for transcription contains coherent conversational context, thereby improving both the accuracy and readability of the output while respecting the constraints of each operational mode.
+This chunking methodology aims to provide each audio fragment sent for transcription with sufficient conversational context.
+This can contribute to the accuracy and readability of the output while respecting the constraints of each operational mode.

 ### 5. Output formatting modes

 The final output format is controlled by the `--mode` argument, which dictates the granularity of the timestamps and the structure of the text.

--   **`block` Mode (Default)**: This mode is designed for maximum readability.
-It performs a post-processing step that intelligently concatenates consecutive utterances from the same speaker.
+-   **`block` Mode (Default)**: This mode is designed for readability.
+It performs a post-processing step that concatenates consecutive utterances from the same speaker.
 This transforms a fragmented stream of segments into coherent, paragraph-like blocks of text for each speaker, making the final document easy to read and analyze.

 -   **`segment` Mode**: This mode is optimized for subtitles.
 It uses word-level timestamps to create shorter, time-accurate text segments that are ideal for captions.
 It balances readability with precise timing.